EY4542 - Saw PANASONIC - Free user manual and instructions

 Excessive (complete) discharging of lithium ion batteries shortens their service life dramatically.
 The tool includes a battery protection feature designed to prevent excessive discharging of the battery pack.

 The battery protection feature activates immediately before the battery loses its charge, causing the battery low warning lamp to flash.
+If you notice the battery low warning lamp flashing, charge the battery pack immediately.

 For Proper Use (Further Detail)